Lights, camera, action

 Creative cultural tourism experiences

 As in tourism, more and more business delegates are looking for the personal experience of learning and development through cultural experiences when they visit a destination.
-Whether that’s a mountain top wellbeing retreat, a behind the scenes tour of the Principality stadium with a Lions legend, canyoning in the Bannau Brycheiniog (Brecon Beacons) National Park, or packrafting in Eryri (Snowdonia National Park), Wales can serve up a rich and authentic cultural twist on any business event.
+Whether that’s a mountain top wellbeing retreat, a behind the scenes tour of the Principality Stadium with a Lions legend, canyoning in the Bannau Brycheiniog (Brecon Beacons) National Park with Call of the Wild, or packrafting in Eryri (Snowdonia National Park) with Adventure Tours UK, Wales can serve up a rich and authentic cultural twist on any business event.

 Sian Roberts is the owner and founder of Loving Welsh Food, a food tours company based in Cardiff.
 One of her walking tours begins with a warm Welsh cake before a trip to superstar footballer Gareth Bale’s pub for a Bale Ale and eating Welsh delicacy laverbread and cockles in Cardiff market.
 Another shuttles visitors to Meadow View or Whitecastle vineyards to try Welsh wine.